feedm3/event-guru-backend/README.md

 npm run deploy
 ```

+Make sure to set the environment variables after your deployment.
+You need to set the
+variables mentioned in the "[How to run](#how-to-run)" section.

 > You cannot deploy from a windows machine, as the execution permissions for linux cannot be copied!

 ---